net-lisias-kspu/ContractConfigurator/Miscellaneous.md

 <pre>
 CONTRACT_DEFINITION
 {
     // The name of the contract type.
-This needs to match the name of the C# class exactly. name = StockContract
+This needs to match the name of the class exactly. name = StockContract

     // The name that will be used to group these contracts under in Mission Control.